 Adoption of Alternative 3, as described in Section 2.0, would prohibit U.S. commercial fisheries from targeting PBF in the IATTC Convention Area but would allow for 50 mt of incidental catch.
 This alternative would have the greatest economic impact on U.S. commercial fisheries.
-Because this alternative is the most constraining to fishing, it may also be the most beneficial action to take towards the sustainability of PBF.
+Because this alternative is the most constraining to fishing, it may also be the most beneficial action to take to contribute to the rebuilding of the PBF stock.
 However, because U.S. landings make up such a small proportion of total landings of PBF from the EPO, the probability that this alternative would yield any significant conservation benefits may not warrant the potential for considerable economic impacts.
-Furthermore, adopting this alternative would impose constraints beyond the intent of recent IATTC resolutions.